 A contract with Kier North Tyneside Limited was established in September 2009, to deliver the housing and public building maintenance, housing programmed works and general capital works for North Tyneside Council.
-The Council maintains a 20% holding in Kier North Tyneside Limited as a long term investment (200 £1 "A" ordinary shares).
+The Authority maintains a 20% holding in Kier North Tyneside Limited as a long term investment (200 £1 "A" ordinary shares).

-Kier North Tyneside Limited was incorporated on 8 June 2009, and started a contract with the Council on 6 September 2009 which runs to 31 March 2019.
-Between 1 April 2011 and 31 March 2012, Kier North Tyneside Limited invoiced the Council £32.139m (net of VAT) for completed works and services.
+Kier North Tyneside Limited was incorporated on 8 June 2009, and started a contract with the Authority on 6 September 2009 which runs to 31 March 2019.
+Between 1 April 2012 and 31 March 2013, Kier North Tyneside Limited invoiced the Authority £39.195m (net of VAT) for completed works and services.

-In respect of revenue works, the Council paid monthly cash-flow payments to Kier North Tyneside Limited of £11.581m in respect of service streams from April 2011 through to March 2012.
-At 31 March 2012 the Council owed Kier North Tyneside Limited £1.198m in respect of cash-flow service streams.
-Other service streams within the contract are based on monthly invoices, the balance outstanding to Kier North Tyneside Limited in respect of these as at 31 March 2012 was £2.081m net of VAT.
+In respect of revenue works, the Authority paid monthly cash-flow payments to Kier North Tyneside Limited of £12.401m in respect of service streams from April 2012 through to March 2013.
+At 31 March 2013 the Authority owed Kier North Tyneside Limited £0.770m in respect of cash-flow service streams.
+Other service streams within the contract are based on monthly invoices; the balance outstanding to Kier North Tyneside Limited in respect of these as at 31 March 2013 was £3.323m net of VAT.

-A full set of audited accounts for Kier North Tyneside Limited are available for their accounting period ended 30 June 2012.
+A full set of audited accounts for Kier North Tyneside Limited is available for their accounting period ended 30 June 2013.
 These can be obtained from Head of Finance, Kier North Tyneside Limited, Block C, Harvey Combe, Killingworth, Newcastle Upon Tyne NE12 6UB.